View #IACC 2024 Thematic tracks

 Open Contracting Partnership, Better Regulation Delivery Office, Institute of Legislative Ideas, German Marshall Fund and Basel Institute on Governance

-Building on the Summit for Democracy’s Cohort on Anti-Corruption Policies and National Security, this panel tackles how to combat strategic corruption and state capture effectively.
-Experts will share best practices on investment screening, tracking illicit wealth and assets of sanctioned individuals, using big data for risk assessments, and corruption-proofing legislation.
+Building on the Summit for Democracy’s Cohort on Anti-Corruption Policies and National Security, this panel tackles how to effectively combat strategic corruption and state capture.
+Experts will share best practices on investment screening, tracking illicit wealth and assets of sanctioned individuals, use of big data for risk assessments, and corruption-proofing of legislation.

 Center for the Study of Democracy

-Center for the Study of Democracy, Organisation for Economic Co-operation and Development (OECD), University of Bologna, International Anti-Corruption Academy in Vienna, Former Director of the Centre for the Study of Corruption, U4 Anti-Corruption Resource Centre and Center for the Study of Democracy
+Regional Anti-Corruption Initiative (RAI), Center for the Study of Democracy, Organisation for Economic Co-operation and Development (OECD), University of Bologna, International Anti-Corruption Academy in Vienna, U4 Anti-corruption Resource Centre

 Historic trade sanctions against Russia have prompted an equally historic rise in illicit activity–elaborate cross-border schemes that perpetuate both kleptocracy and war.
 In Lithuania and other front-line nations, journalists are producing crucial accounts of sanction evasion and its profiteers.
 Learn from journalists about their findings, tactics, and how secrecy and corruption impede responses.